 5. How long will a renovation take?

 Many people overlook the fact that renovation involves “a serious, long-term commitment in time and energy,” says Pathy of Keller Williams.
 “They have to get their head around the process — time being the first and foremost consideration.”

 A kitchen remodel involving new countertops, cabinets, appliances and floors can stretch on for three to six months.
 If ductwork, plumbing or wiring has to be addressed, the job could take longer.
 A bathroom remodel can require two or three months, while a room addition can take a month or two.

 Pathy says you have to be ready to be very patient.
 “It’s very difficult to live in something that’s being renovated.”

 6. Will you earn back the upfront costs?

-Before opting to do up or sell, try to determine what return on investment you’ll see on either option.
+Before opting to remodel or sell, try to determine what return on investment you’ll see on either option.
 So says Brian Davis, who has bought, renovated, leased, managed and sold many homes and is director of education for Spark Rental.

 If upgrading, “What’s the average return on investment for the renovations you’re considering?” he asks.

 Most home upgrades do not pay for themselves in the form of a higher eventual sale price.
 Some renovations manage to recover 80 to 90 percent of their costs, while others barely cover half their expenses.

 If you’re thinking of listing your current home and buying another one somewhere else, ask yourself whether you’ll be in the new place long enough to recoup the costs of taking out a new mortgage and moving.
 Davis says it has traditionally taken seven years to earn back those upfront costs.